 Genital warts are very common in clinical practice.
 Because of the risk of cancer, there is now a vaccine available to prevent these warts.
-Healthcare workers including nurse practitioners need to educate patients about the importance of the HPV vaccine as it can prevent a variety of genital cancers.
+Healthcare workers including nurse practitioners, physician assistants, and primary care physicians need to work in a multidisciplinary effort to educate patients about the importance of the HPV vaccine as it can prevent a variety of genital cancers.
 The ACIP recommends routine male HPV quadrivalent vaccinations at age 11-12.
 If not previously given or incomplete (the vaccines are a three-dose series), the vaccine should be given up to age 21.
 From age 22 to 26, the vaccine is considered optional.
 In other words, the optimal age for male HPV vaccination is 11 to 12 years, but it may be given up to age 26 years.

 |||Sendagorta-Cudós E,Burgos-Cibrián J,Rodríguez-Iglesias M, Genital infections due to the human papillomavirus.
 Enfermedades infecciosas y microbiologia clinica.
 2019 Mar 7; [PubMed PMID: 30853139]|

 |||Ozaydin-Yavuz G,Bilgili SG,Guducuoglu H,Yavuz IH,Elibuyuk-Aksac S,Karadag AS, Determinants of high-risk human papillomavirus infection in anogenital warts.
 Postepy dermatologii i alergologii.
 2019 Feb; [PubMed PMID: 30858783]|